 Security Groups in Thalassa Cloud VPCs

 A Security Group is a virtual firewall that controls inbound and outbound network traffic for resources within a Virtual Private Cloud (VPC) in Thalassa Cloud.
-Security groups allow users to define access rules that govern traffic flow at the instance level, ensuring fine-grained security controls for workloads deployed in the cloud.
+Security groups provide stateful filtering at the resource level, allowing you to define granular access rules that govern traffic flow for compute instances, load balancers, NAT gateways, and managed services.

 Security Group Capabilities